Introduction

 These are additional elements that can be used to provide additional information or details about the process.
 Artifacts can include annotations, data objects, and groups.

 Overall, the BPMN 2.0 metamodel provides a standardized way to model and communicate business processes in a clear and consistent way.
-By using a common notation, different stakeholders can easily understand and analyze the process, making it easier to identify areas for improvement and optimize the process.
+By using a common notation, different stakeholders can easily understand and analyze the process, making it easier to identify areas for improvement and how to optimize processes.

 Practical implications of BPMN 2.0